buildpacks/rfcs/text/0000-flexible-process-types.md

 As described in the Motivation section, there are cases where this would be helpful and this RFC aims to make this both possible buildpack authors and safe for buildpack users.

-The proposal is that any subsequent buildpack can modify a previous buildpacks' process types by defining a process in `launch.toml` with the same type and a transform section that defines the changes to be made.
+The proposal is that any subsequent buildpack can modify a previous buildpacks' process types by defining a transformation in `launch.toml` with the same type.
+The transformation defines the changes to be made.
 This will allow the subsequent buildpack to change the command, args, working directory, and indicate a reason for the change.
+The reason may be logged by tooling to help users understand why changes are being made.

 Because a subsequent buildpack does not know what a previous buildpack has defined for the command, args, and working directory the following place holders may be used to reference those values: